5 Fantasy Series to Read in Winter (That Are Already Complete!)

 Start with: A Shadow in Ember

-Key Tropes: assassin heroine, primal gods, enemies to lovers, fated consort
+Key tropes: Assassin heroine, primal gods, enemies to lovers, fated consort

 Grab A Shadow in Ember on Amazon to start the series